digabi/exam-engine/README.md

 # Preview

-To start live preview of any exam, use commands:
+To start live preview of any exam on your computer, use the following commands:

 ```
-$ nvm use
+$ cd exam-engine
-$ yarn install
+$ yarn
-$ yarn start packages/mexamples/MexDocumentation/MexDocumentation.xml
+$ yarn start path/to/the/exam.xml
 ```

-This starts `webpack-dev-server` that automatically updates the exam in Firefox while the XML file is being edited.
+This starts web server that automatically updates the exam in Firefox while the XML file is being edited.

 # Using an exam in Abitti